vikas6050/woop/wp-content/plugins/ns-featured-posts/readme.txt

 == Description ==

-<h3>NS Featured Posts</h3>This plugin add checkbox for each list item.
+<h3>NS Featured Posts</h3>This plugin adds checkboxes for each list item.
 You can easily check /  uncheck the Featured.
 Checking the Featured will set the meta value **yes** for meta key **_is_ns_featured_post**.
 From plugin settings, you can choose to which post types you want Featured functionality.

 = Using in theme =
 This plugin only set / unset the meta key for asigned post.
 You need to implement it in your theme to get Featured functionality.